GodswillUmoh/Building_MLR_Model/README.md

 > + Start with no predictors in the model.
 > + Add predictors one by one based on their significance (e.g., smallest p-value or highest F-statistic).
 > + Stop when no more significant predictors can be added.
+> ### Steps
+> 1. Select a significant level to enter the model (SL = 0.05)
+> 2. Fit all simple regression model (y~Xn).
+Slect the one with the lowest p-value
+> 3. keep this variable and fit all possible models with one extra predictor added to the one you already have
+> 4. Consider the predictor with the lowest p-value.
+If p > SL, go to step3, otherwise go to finish
+> ### Note: you grow the model with one variable at a time.
+Once the P > SL, you finish the model because no more variable with lowest p-value, If you just added a variable that is insignificant, go back to the previous model not the new one.

 > __Backward Elimination:__
 > + Start with all predictors in the model.